 The Stigma of Mental Illness

 Throughout her life and career, Anne Heche’s mental health was precarious.
 At times, she seemed to have beaten her demons, but she was still in the grip of the illness.
 Instead of empathy and help, she often experienced prejudice and derision.
 After her death, a recent coworker, Emily Bergl, recalls being asked how it was to work with “crazy Anne Heche.”
 Bergl described Heche as an acting genius who was always “focused and prepared” and applauded her for being honest about her struggles with mental illness.

 There were many articles written after Anne Heche’s death.
-Press coverage and reader commentary often betrayed a lack of understanding of mental health and addiction issues.
+Press coverage and reader commentary often displayed a lack of understanding of mental health and addiction issues.
 Heche was blamed for the crash, and some articles called her actions a choice.
 Using drugs is a compulsion, not a reasoned decision.
 Although Heche may have known on some level that she was harming herself, she didn’t have control over her actions in the middle of a mental health breakdown.

 What Is a Mental Health Crisis?

 During a mental health crisis, a person suffering from mental illness is unable to care for themselves.
 They may take drugs to escape, disconnecting from reality.
 Relationships suffer as the addicted person falls into negative behavior that destroys trust and intimacy.
 Anne Heche was calm and lucid for long stretches only to exhibit behaviors that eroded her relationships and put her life in jeopardy.
 Mental health breakdowns are especially damaging to an intimate relationship, as a person’s behaviors can put them and their loved ones at risk.